NCAR/lrose-HawkEdit/test_cases/Spreadsheet_Edit_Delete.md

 Spreadsheet Editor - Delete will set the selected gates to the missing value specified in the Configuration Dock.

 Spreadsheet Editor - Delete Ray will set the selected ray (column) to missing values.

+Note: 'Delete Field' functionality in the spreadsheet editor is not typically needed.
+Delete Field is something only available in the script editor as a useful safeguard to keep users from making costly mistakes.
+Typically if you are manually editing (done in the Spreadsheet Editor) specific rays or gates of a field, this is a step towards the end of QC and it is likely the field will be kept for analysis at that point.